kricode/CampDz/README.md

 ## Key Features

-- **Site Exploration**: Find the best camping and hiking sites through an interactive map, with detailed information on each location including ratings, security checks, pricing, parking areas, and photos.
+- **Site Exploration**: Find the best camping and hiking sites through an interactive map, powered by the Google Maps API, with detailed information on each location including ratings, security checks, pricing, parking areas, and photos.
 - **Advanced Search**: Search for destinations by province or name, and discover recommended equipment for each site.
 - **Integrated Navigation**: Enjoy step-by-step navigation to reach your destination by car or on foot, with the option to download offline maps for hikes.
 - **Experience Sharing**: Publish your photos and comments on your camping and hiking adventures, and join a community of enthusiasts to share your experiences on social media.